PrateekR16/UnicodeTasks/README.md

 ##BlogTask

-This project is a simple webpage blog created by me which contains mt interests hobbies what i like, dislike etc
+This project is a simple webpage blog which showcases my daliy life,what I like and what I dislikw.
+Its a fully responsove one page blog.